zaha2020/Deep_Learning/Deep_RL/README.md

 we train our agent for 1000 episodes

 ## Results
-Below is the average reward of training agent for 1000 episodes
+Below is the average reward for training agent for 1000 episodes

 ![reward](reward.png "reward")